 Now we have prepared the door; we can get on to that all-important clean:

-- Ensure the glass is completely dry before walking away to admire your work.
-If there is the residue of glass cleaner, this may eventually drip down and cause smears on the glass.
+Ensure the glass is completely dry before walking away to admire your work.
+If there is any residue of glass cleaner, this may eventually drip down and cause smears on the glass.

 There you have it, a really simple and easy-to-follow guide on how to clean your internal folding French doors.
 This really shouldn’t take you much time at all, and the benefits of this casual maintenance is astonishing.